 Continuing Education Opportunities for Counselors in Kentucky

 Resources and Professional Organizations for Counselors in Kentucky

-- Counselor Reciprocity Agreements: Kentucky provides counselor reciprocity agreements for licensed counselors in Tennessee and Ohio.
+- Counselor Reciprocity Agreements Kentucky provides counselor reciprocity agreements for licensed counselors in Tennessee and Ohio.
 These agreements make it easier for individuals gaining licensure in Kentucky to later move to one of the other states.

-- NCE Candidate Handbook: Students preparing for the NCE will find information about exam registration, scheduling, and fees.
+- NCE Candidate Handbook Students preparing for the NCE will find information about exam registration, scheduling, and fees.
 The handbook also provides an overview of the content covered by the exam.